December 2018 events bring holiday parades, Christmas markets, tree lightings, and seasonal festivals to Northern Virginia for a month of ...

 Difficult Run and Great Falls Park

-The colors along Difficult Run are stunning in fall foliage season.
-The trail between the parking area and Potomac River is mostly flat and wide with continuous stream views.
-If you want more exercise, continue your walk on steeper trails in an uncrowded section of Great Falls Park.
-Read more about the Run, Ridge, and River loop hike.
+The colors along Difficult Run are stunning during fall foliage season.
+The trail between the parking area on Georgetown Pike and the Potomac River is mostly flat and wide with continuous stream views.
+If you want more exercise, continue your walk on steeper trails in an uncrowded section of Great Falls Park on a Run, Ridge, and River loop hike.